PacLII Home | Databases | WorldLII | Search | Feedback

 (3) The Government through the Ministry and Parliament must appropriate a budget purposely to cover the costs of a Mission.

-(4) Subject to subsection (he Ministenister may by Order prescribe the overseas travelling allowances for a Diplomatic Staff.
+(4) Subject to subsection (5), the Minister may by Order prescribe the overseas travelling allowances for a Diplomatic Staff.

-(5) The allowances referred to under subsection (st be used used to cover the costs of accommodation, subsistence, transport and ental.
+(5) The allowances referred to under subsection (4) must be used to cover the costs of accommodation, subsistence, transport and incidental.

-(6) An o An officer is not entitled to the allowances referred to in subsection (4) if:
+(6) An officer is not entitled to the allowances referred to in subsection (4) if:

 (a) he or she is sponsored by an organisation or another party; or